privacyguides/privacyguides.org/docs/os/macos-overview.md

 ##### Backups

-macOS comes with automatic backup software called [Time Machine](https://support.apple.com/HT201250), so you can create encrypted backups to an external or network drive in the event of corrupted/deleted files.
+Since version 10.5 Leopard, macOS comes with an automatic backup software called [Time Machine](https://support.apple.com/HT201250), which means you can create encrypted backups to an external or network drive in the event of corrupted/deleted files.

 ### Hardware Security